 Use a few of these strategies to help prioritize weekly practice:

-Write down the days you set to practice in your calendar or planner
+Note the days you plan to practice in your calendar or planner.

-Practice in little chunks of time - even 5-10 minutes here and there is great!
+Practice in small chunks of time.
+Even 5-10 minutes here and there is great!

-Practice at a calm, non-busy time when you and your child can focus
+Practice during a calm, non-busy time, when you and your child can focus.

-For little ones, provide motivating rewards after completion of practice
+For little ones, provide motivating rewards after they're done practicing.